Cheapest non-owner car insurance companies in Louisiana

 The bottom line: Non-owner car insurance in Louisiana

-Louisiana drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Louisiana may need non-owner car insurance if they frequently rent or borrow a car.
+This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
+It doesn't cover you or the car you're driving.

-Shop around to find the best Louisiana non-owner car insurance available.
-Use the tool above to compare non-owner insurers in your area.
+Take the time to compare options to find the best non-owner car insurance in Louisiana.
+Use the tool above to easily compare non-owner insurance providers near you.

 Non-owner car insurance rates were fielded by Quadrant Data Services for a sample policy based on a 40-year-old driver with a clean record and good credit for a state minimum liability policy.
 These rates were one of the factors used to rank the best companies.